ykerblat/Data-Structures-v2/Week 07b/README.md

 <img width="1058" alt="Screen Shot 2021-10-20 at 15 27 43" src="https://user-images.githubusercontent.com/82052220/138159187-1ccfccb9-5a2c-4b23-9262-dac3cc38405c.png">

 **Step 3**
 Finally, after we are able to link the 2 servers that are internal to AWS by modifying the IAM property (and after confirming that both servers are linked) - we can push the data to populate our SQL table (and verified through DynamoDB).
-For this purpose, to ensure all the rows are captured and stored, a loop is created by using the 'async' function so that we can push all musicblog entries at once - see below.
+For this purpose, to ensure all the rows are captured and stored in one iteration, a loop is created by using the 'async' function so that we can push all musicblog entries at once - see below.

 <img width="488" alt="Screen Shot 2021-10-20 at 15 28 04" src="https://user-images.githubusercontent.com/82052220/138159211-edff0171-48a4-40b4-8945-5a7f4922b902.png">